 As with most manoeuvres, yes, within reason.
 Firstly, you shouldn't bother attempting a turn in the road on a main road—it's unlikely it would stay clear long enough for you to complete the manoeuvre.
 In this type of scenario, you're better off finding somewhere else to safely turn around, e.g., a side road.

 Nope.
 Despite its other commonly used name—three point turn—the turn in the road manoeuvre does not have to be completed in three moves.
 When the manoeuvre was part of the driving test, you were allowed up to five moves.
 In real life, of course, you're not limited to a certain number of moves.
-If you find you need to use five moves or more whenever you complete the manoeuvre, you might want to look into practising with an ADI to refine your skills.
+If you find you need to use five moves or more whenever you complete the manoeuvre, you might want to look into practising with a driving instructor to refine your skills.

 Real life driving is unpredictable, so there's no real way to fully prepare for what might happen on the road.
 As such, it's mostly up to you to make the safest decision.
 A turn in the road could take you as little as one minute to complete, or as long as five minutes.
 If you don't think the roads will stay clear long enough, you might have to continue driving and turn into a side road, for example.